We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Since shades are sometimes made of materials such as cotton and silk, the color and pattern possibilities are limitless.

 If you would like more flexibility in regards to which part of your window is covered, you can purchase shades that allow you to open them from the top down or the bottom up.

 Now that you know the basics about blinds and shades, let’s dive into how they compare to each other.

 When deciding between blinds and shades, one of the biggest things to consider is privacy.

 Blinds give you the most flexibility in terms of privacy.
 You can adjust the height of blinds to expose as much or as little of the window you want.
-In addition, you can adjust the angle of the slats to achieve the exact ratio of natural light and privacy you want.
-The downside of this is that there will always be a tiny space between the slats for light to shine through which makes the room feel less private.
+Also, you can adjust the angle of the slats to achieve the exact ratio of natural light and privacy you want.
+The downside of this is that there will always be a tiny space between the slats for light to shine through, which makes the room feel less private.

 Shades made out of thick materials allow you to have complete privacy, but there are also shades made from less opaque materials that allow some sunshine through your window.

 When it comes to privacy, it’s a draw!
-Blinds are more flexible since you can adjust the angle of the slats but shades have the ability to completely block the outside world.
+Blinds are more flexible since you can adjust the angle of the slats, but shades can completely block the outside world.

 Blinds are better for high-traffic areas, such as doors and playrooms, and bathrooms because the hard material of their slats is moisture and humidity resistant.

 Although blinds are more durable than shades, they’re not indestructible.
-Slats can break or bend over time, especially if furniture leans up against them or they are not properly fitting for the window.
+Slats can break or bend over time, especially if furniture leans up against them or they don’t fit the window properly.
 They can also be damaged during the cleaning process, especially if you use a powerful vacuum to dust the slats.